Facing a skin cancer removal in your future? Don’t be scared! It’s not as bad as you think.

 2. She suggested using a couple of scar minimizing treatments.
 I researched a ton on Amazon and read other bloggers’ experiences and what they used and I ended up choosing this Bio Oil and Mederma.
 Both got great reviews and seem to have good success in minimizing scarring, although I need to use them for several months before seeing results.

 The other recommendation I got was to use silicone strips or liquid that you can paint on.
 Silicone is supposed to be really good for scars.
 I didn’t end up buying any though, I thought I’d use what I had first.
+I wonder if I can get laser treatment to reduce the appearance of the scar after some time has passed.
+I know a friend who owns pre owned cosmetic lasers that she uses in her beauty spa, so it would be pretty cheap for me too.
+That’s something I need to find out more about first, just in case there are any risks attached.

 3. The last thing the nurse said is to make sure I always have sunscreen on it (obviously).
 The sunscreen is really good at minimizing the damage done by the sun to scars as well.
 A good friend of mine sent me a bottle of tinted sunscreen called Ulta MD Skincare UV physical broad-spectrum SPF 41.
 I really like using this; I put it on before anything else and it’s kind of like a good base for my makeup and doesn’t have a white pasty look, like most physical sunscreens.
 Its active ingredients are zinc oxide and titanium dioxide which are really important for sunscreen because those create a physical barrier to the sun.